alex-w-hunt/CTF_Writeups/Hack The Box/Active.md

 This then gave me a set of valid credentials: `active.htb\SVC_TGS` and `GPPstillStandingStrong2k18`.

-I then enumerated the available SMB shares again with the new user credentials and found that we have more access.
-This time, we have READ access to 4 different shares.
+I then enumerated the available SMB shares again with the new user credentials and found that we had more access.
+This time, we had READ access to 4 different shares.
 ```
 └──╼ $netexec smb 10.10.10.100 -u SVC_TGS -p GPPstillStandingStrong2k18 --shares
 SMB         10.10.10.100    445    DC               [*] Windows 7 / Server 2008 R2 Build 7601 x64 (name:DC) (domain:active.htb) (signing:True) (SMBv1:False)